Posted on Leave a comment

 All my Jazz pickup sets are RWRP so they are hum cancelling when both pickups are on.

 I love Jazz basses, that off-set body looks so cool and the narrow neck makes it very easy to get around.
-Looks, playability and versatility make it hard to beat.
+Looks, play-ability and versatility make it hard to beat.

-The Jazz bass has such a classic tone.
+The J bass has such a classic tone.
 The sound of a Jazz with both pickups on can be heard on so many recordings, it’s so distinctive.
 It’s the sound of two coils connected in parallel, like a Strat in positions 2 or 4.
 It’s that clear, scooped tone.
-The pair of coils in a Precision Bass are wired in series which gives it a bigger, more powerful sound with a lot more lower mids but the clarity of a Jass Bass can really stand out.
+The pair of coils in a Precision Bass are wired in series which gives it a bigger, more powerful sound with a lot more lower mids but the clarity of a J Bass can really stand out.

 Over the years I’ve re-wound a lot of old Fender pickups.
 I like to make notes to record what I find in these old pickups, wire gauge, insulation types, d.c. resistance, magnetic gauss, dimensions.
 My notebook is getting pretty full.
 This is my constant reference when I’m designing a new pickup, that and my ears.